aws-cloudformation/aws-cloudformation-samples/modules/EC2ImageBuilderGoldenAMI/README.md

 - Specify a name for your StackSet.

-- For the `ModulePackage` parameter, specify the URL of the ZIP file you uploaded to your bucket earlier.
+- For the `ModulePackage` parameter, specify the Amazon S3 URL of the ZIP file you uploaded to your bucket earlier.
 Choose **Next** when you're done specifying parameter values.

 - In **Execution configuration**, choose `Active` for **Managed execution**.
 Choose **Next**.